ahmettoguz/Micro-Docker-Config/README.md

 ### Backend

++ **TLS/HTTPS:** Centeralized TLS/HTTPS support for all services with selfsigned certificate.
 + **External Communication:** Manage communication with frontend.
 + **Swagger Documentation:** Endpoint documentation integrated for documentation and testing purposes.
 + **Environment Variables:** Configurations have been adjusted for enhanced flexibility.